griffinjmbur/griffinjmbur.github.io/_posts/2024-06-13-why-learn-code.md

 1. **Excel and similar programs (e.g. Sheets) are extremely inefficient**.

     Even if you are an excellent typist and don't make many data-entry errors, script based languages are vastly more efficient.
 Once you figure out a procedure that you want to carry out, you just add it to your script.
-At a basic level, you may not have much need to use custom statistical procedures, but at a minimum, correctly titling and scaling graphs is usually something that your software won't
+At a basic level, you may not have much need to use custom statistical procedures, but at a minimum, correctly titling and scaling graphs is usually something that your software won't do well without some explicit guidance. *Handling this with a point-and-click interface is a surefire way to make sure that you do a lot of repetitive work.*

 2. **Script-based languages teach logical thinking useful in many jobs**.